Updated July 24, 2023

 - The nominal interest rate gives you a monthly payment amount, whereas the mortgage annual percentage rate gives you a total estimate of the overall loan process’s cost.

-- The mortgage annual percentage rate is a great term that shows you an amount for every monthly payment as well as the total cost of expenses, but the nominal interest rate shows only interest.
+- The mortgage annual percentage rate is a great term that shows you an amount for every monthly payment and the total cost of expenses, but the nominal interest rate shows only interest.

 - For calculating the mortgage annual percentage rate, you require total, or additional fees, nominal interest rate, principal amount, and the number of days in the loan term.
 And the nominal interest rate is calculated without the inflation rate and does not consider any additional fees or other charges.

 - Compared to the nominal interest rate, a mortgage’s annual percentage rate gives you a realistic value.
 The nominal interest rate does not provide an exact amount; it gives us a short-term view of the loan amount.

 - The mortgage annual percentage rate always helps us to select what is more affordable from a long-term perspective.

 - It is not necessary that if the annual percentage rate is low, then this is a better deal.

 - APR may vary because all expenses may vary, such as brokerage is not the same everywhere.
-And the nominal interest rate is also not constant because the nominal interest rate is nothing but an addition of real interest rate and inflation.
+And the nominal interest rate is also not constant because the nominal interest rate is nothing but an addition of the real interest rate and inflation.

-- The mortgage annual percentage rate is calculated by using only a simple interest rate.
+- The mortgage annual percentage rate is calculated using only a simple interest rate.